IIITLucknowSWEngg/CSITTeam012/Assignment 01/Project.md

    - Offer comprehensive support via FAQs, live chat, and helpdesk options.
    - Implement a user-friendly cancellation and refund process.

-### 7. Data-Driven Insights for Admins:
-   - Provide administrators with analytics tools to track and optimize user activity, sales, and event performance.

 ---